 The Persistence of Financial DistressNovember 29, 2017

-Using proprietary panel data, we show that many US consumers experience financial distress (35% when distress is defined by severe delinquency, e.g.) at some point in their lives.
-However, most distress events are concentrated in a much smaller proportion of consumers in persistent trouble.
-While only 10% of consumers are distressed for more than a quarter of their lives, fewer than 10% of borrowers account for half of all distress events.
-These facts can be largely accounted for in a straightforward extension of a workhorse model of defaultable debt with informal default that accommodates a simple form of heterogeneity in time preference, but not otherwise.
+Using proprietary panel data, we show that many US consumers experience ﬁnancial distress (35% when distress is deﬁned by having debt in severe delinquency, e.g.) at some point in their lives.
+However, most distress events are concentrated among a much smaller proportion of consumers in persistent trouble: fewer than 10% of borrowers account for half of all distress events.
+These facts can be largely accounted for in a straightforward extension of a workhorse model of unsecured debt with informal default that accommodates a simple form of heterogeneity in time preference.

 JEL Classification: D60, E21, E44

 - Arthreya, Kartik, José Mustre-del-Río, and Juan M. Sánchez.
 2017.
 “The Persistence of Financial Distress.”
 Federal Reserve Bank of Kansas City, Research Working Paper no. 17-15, November.
 Available at https://doi.org/10.18651/RWP2017-15